JEE Main

 • There’s no age limit for appearing in the JEE (Main) examination.

-• Only those candidates who have passed their Class 12th Exam or any equivalent qualifying examination in 2021 or 2022.
+• Candidates who have passed their Class 12 or any equivalent qualifying examination in 2023 or 2024, or those appearing in 2025, are eligible.

-• Candidates who appeared in the Class 12th Exam or any equivalent qualifying examination in 2020, did not pass in 2020, but passed in 2021 are not eligible.
+• Candidates who appeared in the Class 12 or any equivalent qualifying examination in 2022, did not pass in 2022, but passed in 2023 are not eligible.

-• Candidates must have taken at least five subjects in the Class 12th Exam or any equivalent qualifying examination to be eligible.
+• Candidates must have taken at least five subjects in Class 12 or any equivalent qualifying examination to be eligible.

-• For B.Arch./B.Planning. course, candidates must have passed Class 12th Exam or any equivalent qualifying examination with Physics, Chemistry, and Mathematics as compulsory subjects.
+• For B.Arch./B.Planning courses, candidates must have passed Class 12 or any equivalent qualifying examination with Physics, Chemistry, and Mathematics as compulsory subjects.

 Syllabus